 as Lee’s infantry charged?

 Time for one last exchange with my fellow warrior:

 The gloaming was over and as the seconds ticked down, as the plodding bear kept getting closer, darkness had enveloped us, and we were immersed in total darkness.
 The shadow, looming larger, was almost on top of us.
 I tried to steady my hand, could barely see the broadhead a foot in front of me.
 This is it.
 He’s almost here, Death has come…

 An hour later we walked through the front door of my mother’s house.
 As it always was in October, the house was bright and warm and inviting.
 And, as it always did when Mike and I got home from a hunt, it smelled of pie.
 Pumpkin pie, hot from the oven, cooling on the side board, mmm.

-My mother says, “The pie is still hot, help yourself!”
+My mother says, “The pie should be cool enough to cut, help yourself!”

 My stepfather asks, “You boys see anything?”

 Mike replies, “Nothing.
 Well, a beaver in the trail on the powerline”

 “A really big one.
 He ran off when he saw us” I added.